 Radial shockwaves are high pressure waves, they are unable to penetrate deep into the tissues, they create superficial pressure that radiates outward, causing a pro-inflammatory response in the outer tissues – not inside the penis where the energy needs to be delivered to reverse ED.
 Radial shockwave is also extremely uncomfortable when applied to the penis and surrounding area.

 Please beware!
-Radial shockwave treatments and home use / mail order shockwave devices that quote clinical evidence are quoting evidence based on studies that have used Focused Shockwave technology.
+Radial shockwave treatments and devices promising shockwave therapy for ED at home, that quote clinical evidence are quoting evidence based on studies that have used Focused Shockwave technology.
 These false claims could be intentional or unintentional, perhaps they do not understand the science, but either way this is misleading men to believe they are offering the same treatment as quoted in the clinical research, when they in fact are not.

 Take a look at some of the evidence for yourself...